rpashev/react-movie-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Firebase Firestore is used for backend.
-OMDB API is used for a movie database. http://www.omdbapi.com/
+OMDb API is used for a movie database. http://www.omdbapi.com/

 ## Functionality